silentdance/ram/intl.en-US/Quick Start/Create a custom policy.md

 4. Enter a policy name and description.
 5. Set the configuration mode.
     -   If you set the configuration mode to **Visualized**, click **Add Statement** and configure the permission effect, actions, and resources as prompted.
-    -   If you set the configuration mode to **Script**, edit the policy according to [Policy structure and grammar](reseller.en-US/User Guide/Policies/Policy language/Policy structure and grammar.md#).
+    -   If you set the configuration mode to **Script**, edit the policy according to [policy structure and grammar](reseller.en-US/User Guide/Policies/Policy language/Policy structure and grammar.md#).
 6. Click **OK**.